RiyaBhurse/StoryTellerAI/README.md

-# StoryTeller - A Magical Story and Image Generator
+S# StoryTeller - A Magical Story and Image Generator

 Welcome to StoryTeller!
 This is a fun and creative web app that lets you create magical stories and stunning images just by typing a simple idea, like "A magical forest with talking trees."
 It uses smart artificial intelligence (AI) tools to bring your imagination to life.
 The project has two main parts: a **frontend** (the part you see and use, built with React) and a **backend** (the behind-the-scenes magic, built with Node.js).
 It’s like your own digital storybook where you’re the author!